marcglasberg/asyncredux.com/flutter/miscellaneous/cached-selectors.md

 However, as soon as you call the selector with a **changed state**, it will delete all of its previous cached information, since it understands that they are no longer useful.
 And even if you don't call that selector ever again, it will delete the cached information if it detects that the state is no longer used in other parts of the program.
-In other words, Async Redux keeps the cached information in <a href="https://pub.dev/packages/weak_map">weak-map</a>, so that the cache will not hold to old information and have a negative impact in memory usage.
+In other words, AsyncRedux keeps the cached information in <a href="https://pub.dev/packages/weak_map">weak-map</a>, so that the cache will not hold to old information and have a negative impact in memory usage.

 ## External reselect package

-The reselect functionality explained above is provided out-of-the-box with Async Redux.
-However, Async Redux also works perfectly with the external [reselect](https://pub.dev/packages/reselect) package.
+The reselect functionality explained above is provided out-of-the-box with AsyncRedux.
+However, AsyncRedux also works perfectly with the external [reselect](https://pub.dev/packages/reselect) package.

 Then, why did I care to reimplement a similar functionality?
 What are the differences?

-First, the Async Redux caches can keep any number of cached results for each selector, one for each time the selector is called with the same states and different parameters.
+First, the AsyncRedux caches can keep any number of cached results for each selector, one for each time the selector is called with the same states and different parameters.
 Meanwhile, the reselect package keeps a single cached result per selector.

-And second, the Async Redux selector discards the cached information when the state changes or is no longer used.
+And second, the AsyncRedux selector discards the cached information when the state changes or is no longer used.
 Meanwhile, the reselect package will always keep the states and cached results in memory.